Last updated 03-12-2022

 Most experts recommend VPS in such a case because this form of hosting is much cheaper than having a home server.
-Moreover, a virtual private server is a lot easier to handle, especially if you opt for Managed VPS.
-With Managed VPS, the web host takes care of all technical matters that come with VPS so that you have more time for your website or application.
+Moreover, a virtual private server is a lot easier to manage, especially if you opt for Managed VPS.
+With Managed VPS, the web host takes care of all technical matters that come with VPS so that you have more time for your website or application and for SEO.

 Home server or a VPS from the company Linux Hosts Inc?

 This is what one of their customers told us: